HubSpot vs lemlist: Features and Pricing Comparison

 HubSpot owns this category among the three.
 The Smart CRM supports up to 15 million contacts (expandable to 50 million), custom objects, field-level permissions, and sandbox environments.

 Marketing Hub handles email campaigns, landing pages, forms, social media, and marketing automation.
 Service Hub provides omnichannel support across email, chat, phone, WhatsApp, and Facebook Messenger.
-Commerce Hub covers quoting and invoicing and payment processing.
+Commerce Hub covers quoting, invoicing, and payment processing.

 For companies that want one platform for marketing, sales, service, and operations, HubSpot delivers.

 Lemlist has no CRM, no marketing automation, and no service tools.
 It integrates with HubSpot, Salesforce, and Pipedrive to push outbound activity into your existing CRM, but the integration is one-directional for most use cases.
 This is by design.
-Lemlist generates a pipeline; it doesn't manage it.
+Lemlist generates a pipeline; it does not manage it.

 ZoomInfo is not a CRM, but it integrates with them.
 GTM Studio gives marketers and RevOps a canvas for audience definition, campaign orchestration, and pipeline measurement.
 GTM Workspace gives sellers a single view of their book of business, combining CRM data with real-time buying signals and AI-drafted actions.